Chemistry Add-In for Microsoft Word

 What version of Microsoft Windows is running?

-The final piece of the jigsaw at the moment is the operating system being used.
+An important piece of the jigsaw is the operating system being used.
 We have a very wide range of Windows versions on which the add-in is running.
-As you can see below, we’re running on a range of Windows operating systems!
+As you can see below, the majority of our users are on Windows 10 or 11.

 What version of Microsoft .Net Framework is running?